All Episodes

 We do it all.

-And anyway, so Jim Jordan, Baker revealed he was unable to recall specifically we had the conversation about the appointment of the special counsel, but it was a passing conversation that could have been with Director Comey and with Deputy Director McCabe and some other senior leaders when pressed by Jordan on why Baker was discussing obstruction of justice and a special counsel prior to Comey's firing.
+Had the conversation about the appointment of the special counsel, but it was a passing conversation that could have been with Director Comey and with Deputy Director McCabe and some other senior leaders.

 We didn't get that.

-Now there is a timeline here about Barr.
+Now, there is a timeline here about Barr.

-And you know, the attorney general goes before the Senate committee today, the appropriations committee, and of course they don't want to talk about appropriations at all.
+And, you know, the Attorney General goes before the Senate committee today, the Appropriations Committee, and of course, they don't want to talk about appropriations at all.

 He says, doesn't know if Robert Mueller supported the conclusion that the special counsel's report had insufficient evidence to establish Trump obstructed justice.

-The comment came as uh Chris Van Holland asked Barr whether he agreed with Mueller's assessment that there were difficult issues of the law.
+The comment came as Chris Van Holland asked Barr whether he agreed with Mueller's assessment that there were difficult issues of the law.

 Barr refused to answer Von Holland's question several times, saying that he would say more when the report was out.